Disclaimer: I don't own the KuroBasu franchise or its characters, I just like writing gay fiction about them plzkthx

 Kagami had dropped out of school as soon as possible to devote his time to hunting, but things were different here, he continued to remind himself.
 He took a moment to truly look at the other members he did not meet earlier that morning.
-A couple were definitely young, but he had started when he was younger, so he had no objections to that.
+A couple were definitely young, but he had started even younger.
 They looked absolutely inexperienced though, not giving off much of a presence at all.
 They could be hiding it, but Kagami doubted it from the open faces of curiosity and awe they showed while not too subtly eying Kagami.

-Besides Hyuuga, whose power, largely magical, simmered around him in a deceptively innocent manner and Kiyoshi, whom he suspected was as physically powerful as himself if his abnormally large body size was anything to go by, there was one other in the room that caught his attention.
+Besides Hyuuga, whose power (largely magical) simmered around him, and Kiyoshi, whom he suspected was as physically powerful as himself if his abnormally large body size was anything to go by, there was one other in the room that caught his attention.
 A black haired boy talking to Hyuuga with a serious expression.
 He was one of the older members, Kagami suspected.

 "Okay, okay everyone, let's get this meeting started!"
 Kiyoshi said with a smile - another morning person, Kagami lamented - and clapped his hands to get everyone's attention.